morganthomas/winning-arguments/winning-arguments.md

 Dictionaries can also be thought of as sets of prescriptive rules, for example if you're of the opinion that people ought to spell words the way they're found in the dictionary, or if you're of the opinion that people ought to use words that are in the dictionary only in senses defined in the dictionary.

+What is it that rules and laws do in the world?
+Rules and laws have effects.
+How can we describe their effects?

+All laws bind us and/or the world, in some sense and at least in some cases.
+The sense in which laws are binding varies.

+* The laws of physics are binding in the sense that physical theories generally postulate laws that always hold within their domain of applicability, so that any counterexamples would falsify the theory.
+* Sociological laws like Duverger's law and Godwin's law are expected to have some counterexamples, and counterexamples are not necessarily considered to undermine the whole law.
+They are binding in the sense that they represent strong statistical trends that one tends to observe over time.
+* The laws of governments are binding in the sense (and to the extent) that they can be enforced and offenses are punishable.
+Many consider the laws of governments to be binding in a moral sense in many cases.
+It seems to be a consensus among the people I speak to that laws of governments are not always binding in a moral sense, but I imagine this perspective is not shared by the whole world.
+For example, many Islamists undoubtedly would agree that sharia law is binding in a moral sense.
+(XXX: source?)
+* International law is binding on states in a moral sense, and it is also binding in the sense (and to the extent) that it is enforceable and offenses are punishable, which varies widely from case to case.

+I can't think of any counterexamples to the generalization that all laws are binding, to something in some sense in some cases.
+This, then, is one truism about laws which we will accept.

 TODO

 ## Winning